Modularity and Heights of CM cycles on Kuga-Sato varieties: Introduction

+To prove the higher weight analog of the general Gross--Zagier formula, instead of arithmetic theta lifting (as in Yuan, S. Zhang and W. Zhang \cite{YZZ}), we use the arithmetic variants of Jacquet's relative trace formulas \cite{Jac87,JN}.
+In this arithmetic relative trace formula approach, another modularity result (Theorem \ref{strongermodularity}) is also vital.
+This modularity result is for the action of the full Hecke algebra on CM cycles.

-The arithmetic RTF method was proposed by W. Zhang \cite{Zha12} to attack the arithmetic Gan-Gross-Prasad conjecture, which is an exact generalization of the Gross-Zagier formula to unitary Shimura varieties.
-Subsequently, the author used this method to prove the general Gross-Zagier formula over function fields \cite{Qiu}.
+The arithmetic relative trace formula approach was proposed by W. Zhang \cite{Zha12} to attack the arithmetic Gan--Gross--Prasad conjecture, which is an exact generalization of the Gross--Zagier formula to unitary Shimura varieties.
+Subsequently, we used this method to prove the general Gross--Zagier formula over function fields \cite{Qiu}.
+Moreover, Yun and Zhang \cite{YZ1,YZ2} used a geometric version of the arithmetic relative trace formula approach to prove an analog of the Gross--Zagier formula for higher order derivatives.